-Sources for the Apache Directory projects are currently managed through Subversion, except for Fortress Core which is git base.
+Most sources for the Apache Directory projects are managed through Git, some parts still remain in Subversion.
 For each project you can find a detailed description how to checkout and build the source on the project documentation.
 This page is just a short overview.

-If you just want to browse the source code, you can use the web interface to Subversion.
-This is current at all times.
+If you just want to browse the source code, you can use one of the web interfaces:

-Anyone can check code out of Subversion.
-You only need to specify a username and password in order to update the Subversion repository, and only Directory committers have the permissions to do that.
-We run Subversion and Git over standard HTTPS, so hopefully you won’t have problems with intervening firewalls.
+Anyone can clone a git repository or check code out from Subversion.
+You only need to specify a username and password in order to update a repository, and only Directory committers have the permissions to do that.
+We run Git and Subversion over standard HTTPS, so hopefully you won’t have problems with intervening firewalls.